0Hughman0/xl_link/README.md

     >>> without_chart.set_x_axis({'name': 'Meal'})
     >>> without_chart.set_y_axis({'name': 'Calories'})
     >>> without_chart.title = "Without xl_link"
-    >>> row, col = (1, col_num + 0) # Maybe this is nicer!
-    >>> without_sheet.insert_chart(row, col, without_chart)
+    >>> without_sheet.insert_chart('A1', without_chart)
     >>> writer.save()

 With xl_link's sensible defaults, it's easy to create complex charts.

 xl_link passes the chart type, and subtype straight to the excel engine, so if it's in the engine's docs, it should work!

+### Indexing capabilities

-This mysterious xlmap is an XLMap object, that represents the DataFrame f, frozen as it was written to excel, but crucially, it knows the location of every cell and index of f within the spreadsheet. xl_link provides the class XLDataFrame, which subtly modifies to behaviour to to_excel to return and XLMap object
+An XLMap object represents a DataFrame, frozen as it was written to excel, but crucially, it knows the location of every cell and index of f within the spreadsheet.

 Let's look at XLMap with a more detailed example: